kyubea/kyubea.online/README.md

 # Beatrice Womack - Portfolio

-Interactive portfolio website showcasing frontend development skills through a custom-built window management system.
+My interactive portfolio website showcasing (mostly) a custom-built window management system, as well as a live chat demo serviced through Firebase.

+The site can be accessed through here at [kyubea.online](https://kyubea.online)

 ## Contact